Gujarat Sampark Kranti Express: Traction

-Both trains are hauled by a Vadodara Loco Shed-based WAP-7 (HOG)-equipped locomotive on its entire journey.
+Earlier it was hauled by a Ghaziabad Loco Shed-based WAP-5 electric locomotive.
+Now both trains are hauled by a Vadodara Loco Shed-based WAP-7 electric locomotive on its entire journey.

 Other details

 The passenger fare between ADI and NZM varies from INR (Indian rupee) 1400 (A/2A) to INR 190 (General).
 Though its route is 150 km longer than the Ashram Express, the Gujarat Sampark Kranti averages a higher speed and takes 15 minutes less than the Ashram Express to travel from Delhi to Ahmedabad.
 This is attributable to the fact that the Samprak Kranti Express gets the benefit of electric traction, double-line track and almost no stops outside Gujarat on its entire route.
 Gujarat Sampark Kranti Express is designated as a Superfast train, which denotes that it gets priority over local (commuter) trains, standard express and passenger trains and most freight trains.